VianetLtd/FrontEndDevSkillsAssesment/README.md

 - A page that allows for the students to be selected via a dropdown.
 When a student is selected, show their corresponding grades and courses.
 Format and style the page accordingly.

+The API endpoint is as follows http://localhost:57032/api/v1.0/{missingRoute}/{missingRoute}.
+Please follow the API code to find the missing routes.

 What we are looking for:

 - Neat, readable code